dell/terraform-provider-ome/docs/resources/appliance_network.md

 Required:

-- `interface_name` (String) If there are multiple interfaces, network configuration changes can be applied to a single interface using the `interface name` of the NIC.If this option is not specified, Primary interface is chosen by default.
+- `interface_name` (String) If there are multiple interfaces, network configuration changes can be applied to a single interface using the `interface name` of the NIC.

 Optional: